Family Calls Bullshit on ‘Cousin’ of Boy Who Died on Orlando Park Ride

 Court documents first reviewed by the Sentinel, however, include a 2021 restraining order petition against Browning, whose alias was listed as “Shay Johnson.”
 The records also indicate that Browning had an extensive arrest history—and was currently awaiting trial after allegedlly setting a car on fire last August.

-William Sierer, the owner of Flash Dancers, confirmed to the Sentinel that the woman had worked for the Orlando adult club for five years as an entertainer—but was fired this week after learning of the alleged deception.
+William Sierer, the owner of Flash Dancers, confirmed to the Sentinel that the woman had worked for the Orlando adult club for five years as an entertainer—but was fired this week after he learned of the alleged deception.
 The club also posted about the firing on their Instagram on Thursday.

 Sierer also noted that at work, the woman went by “Shay,” but her legal name was Browning.